23 Troubleshooting

 Column Not Found

-Symptom: "Column :foo (from :x) not found in dataset" error.
+Symptom: "Column :foo (from :x) not found in dataset" error, listing the available columns at the end of the message.

 (tc/column-names (rdatasets/datasets-iris))